Mirinda Logo

 Mirinda LogoMirinda Logo PNG

 The Mirinda logo symbolizes the natural composition of the drinks produced by this Spanish company.
-The connection with nature can be traced at all levels – from refreshing color to metaphorical images.
+The connection to nature can be traced at every level, from refreshing color to metaphorical images.
 The emblem is associated with juicy fruits, exotic tropics, and fun holidays.
 Pleasure abounds!

 Mirinda: Brand overview